 Tire Models

 With the normal force on each wheel determined, the longitudinal and lateral tire forces can be derived.
+The processes involved in the generation of actual tire forces is incredibly complicated and several different methods exist that can approximate the behavior of these forces under varying conditions.
 The simplest tire model is known as the linear model.
 Under this model, the lateral and longitudinal tire forces are considered to vary linearly with slip angle and slip respectively.
 The slip angle of a tire is taken to be